 Actually, the fault can sometimes be within your household power supply, or more specifically within the surge protector or smart plug that your TV is plugged into.

-So, you need to confirm that your wall socket is supplying enough power, and there is no interruption of supply during use.
+So, you need to confirm that your wall socket is supplying enough power and that there is no interruption of supply during use.

 - Unplug your Samsung TV from your wall socket.